aFuzzyBear/astro-ui/components/XElement/README.md

 ![# XElement](https://see.fontimg.com/api/renderfont4/GD6D/eyJyIjoiZnMiLCJoIjoxMTcsInciOjEwMDAsImZzIjoxMTcsImZnYyI6IiMzRjMxOEUiLCJiZ2MiOiIjRkZGRkZGIiwidCI6MX0/WEVsZW1lbnQ/atures-500-personal-use-only.png)

+> ⚠️ XElement is still a WIP, currently it is in its Testing phase.
+It is currently stable to use, any issues or feedback is welcomed.

-**XElement** allows you to generate any type of specialised Web Component from within Astro from a single interface.
+**XElement** allows you to generate any type of specialised Web Component within Astro from a single interface.

 You can choose *when* to run JS on the client-side, whether it be when the document is ready or on any given event.

-Respecting Astro's unique approach to Island's Architecture, **XElement** expands this concept with some innovative ways to work with your standard Elements, with some really surprising results.
+Respecting Astro's unique approach to Island's Architecture, **XElement** expands this concept in some innovative ways to work with your collection of Web Elements, with some really surprising results.

 --------------------------------------------------------------------